Ch1ffr3punk/mfv/README.md

 ## For Administrators (Server Side)

-As an administrator, deploy the integrity verification System
+As an administrator, deploy the integrity verification system
 by placing four critical files in your .well-known/mfv/ directory:

 1) merkle_metadata.json (generated via mfv hash /path/to/your/webroot)